biscolab/laravel-authlog/README.md

 # Laravel Auth-log
-User authentication log for Laravel 5 and 6.
+User authentication log for Laravel 5, 6 and 7.
 This package allows you to log user's authentication and force its logout if necessary!

+**This package is still unstable.
+Please report any bug`and documentation lack in order to fix that promptly**.

+Thanks for your help.

 ## System requirements

 Set `session.driver` value
 > To use this package the only allowed values of `session.driver` are `file`, `database`, `redis` (at the moment).

-## Install`
+## Install

 You can install the package via composer:
 ```sh